 Attempts by all parties to resolve disputes are strongly encouraged before pursuing resolution through The Graduate School.
-Assistance with problem-solving and mediation toward resolution should be pursued at local levels (e.g., program, department, and/or school) and also is available through the University Ombuds: http://www.ombuds.uconn.edu/.
+Assistance with problem-solving and mediation toward resolution should be pursued within the program, department, and/or school/college.
+Assistance is also available through the University Ombuds.
 In the event that a resolution is not reached following such good faith efforts, and as an action of last resort, either party may engage in the hearing procedure through The Graduate School.
-The Associate/Assistant Dean will ordinarily decline to convene a hearing committee unless there is evidence that prior attempts at resolution have failed.
-In rare cases, the actions or behaviors alleged in the complaint may be sufficiently extreme that it would be unreasonable to expect the complainant, i.e., the person(s) filing the complaint or appeal, to attempt a prior resolution.
+In rare cases, the actions or behaviors alleged in the dispute may be sufficiently extreme that it would be unreasonable to expect the complainant, i.e., the person(s) filing the complaint or appeal, to attempt a prior resolution.

-If the case is forwarded for hearing, both parties will be notified of the reason for the hearing and scheduled hearing date.
-The hearing will be scheduled by the Hearing Officer no later than thirty (30) business days after notification to proceed with the hearing request.
+If the case is forwarded to a hearing committee, both parties will be notified of the reason for the hearing and scheduled hearing date.
+The hearing will be scheduled by the hearing officer no later than 30 business days after notification to proceed with a hearing.

-If the Associate/Assistant Dean decides not to convene a hearing committee a rationale will be provided and the decision cannot be appealed.
+If the hearing officer decides not to convene a hearing committee a rationale will be provided and the decision cannot be appealed.
 If a “good faith effort” was not shown, the complainant will be encouraged to seek resolution through direct communication with the person(s) against whom the complaint is directed and/or through procedures available through the relevant graduate program, department, school or college, and university, as applicable.
-If these attempts at resolution fail, the Complainant may file a new complaint or appeal no sooner than thirty (30) business days after the notice declining convene a Hearing Committee was sent.
+If these attempts at resolution fail, the Complainant may file a new complaint or appeal no sooner than 30 business days after the notice declining to convene a hearing committee was sent.

-A graduate student or postdoctoral scholar may file a complaint with The Graduate School when they believe that actions or behaviors governed by this procedure have occurred and when all good faith efforts to resolve their complaint either through direct communication with the individual(s) involved or through applicable procedures in the graduate program, department, school, or college have failed.
+A graduate student may file a complaint with The Graduate School when they believe that actions or behaviors governed by this procedure have occurred (see details below) and when all good faith efforts to resolve their complaint either through direct communication with the individual(s) involved or through applicable procedures in the graduate program, department, school, or college have failed.

-To be addressed under this procedure, a complaint must be led using The Graduate School Complaint Form.
+To be addressed under this procedure, a complaint must be submitted using The Graduate School Complaint Form.

-- Unfair application of policies includes differential application of policies or regulations within a particular degree program or department that is not commensurate with individual differences in skills, contributions, or performance;
+- Unfair application of policies, which includes differential application of policies or regulations within a particular degree program or department that is not commensurate with individual differences in skills, contributions, or performance.

-- A hostile environment involves personal conflict or behavior within a laboratory, degree program, or department that has the effect of interfering with a person’s performance; Note: A hostile environment claim may be referred to another office for resolution if it arises because a person is a member of a protected class under the University’s Policy Against Discrimination, Harassment, and Related Interpersonal Violence.
+- A hostile environment, which includes personal conflict or behavior within a laboratory, degree program, or department that has the effect of interfering with a person’s performance; Note: A hostile environment claim may be referred to another office for resolution if it arises because a person is a member of a protected class under the University’s Policy Against Discrimination, Harassment, and Related Interpersonal Violence.

-- Unfair decisions related to differential work assignments, allocation of research resources, allocation of financial support, or allocation of authorship that are not commensurate with individual differences in skills, contributions, or performance; and
+- Unfair decisions related to differential work assignments, allocation of research resources, allocation of financial support, or allocation of authorship that are not commensurate with individual differences in skills, contributions, or performance.

-- Interference or intimidation includes actions or behaviors that limit, impede, or delay a person’s completion of a task or degrade the person’s performance in any aspect of the person’s scholarly work.
+- Interference or intimidation, which includes actions or behaviors that limit, impede, or delay a person’s completion of a task or degrade the person’s performance in any aspect of the person’s scholarly work.

 The complaint form must include:

-- A description of actions already attempted to resolve the complaint (e.g., correspondence with the person(s) against whom the complaint is lodged; records of meetings with graduate program directors, department heads, or deans); and
+- A description of actions already attempted to resolve the complaint (e.g., correspondence with the person(s) against whom the complaint is lodged; records of meetings with graduate program directors, department heads, or deans).

-- The names and signatures of those lodging the complaint.
+- The names of those lodging the complaint.

 Complaints to The Graduate School may not be filed anonymously.
-Anonymous complaints, may be filed through the Workplace Alert Program at: http://safeworkplace.uconn.edu/offices/.
+Anonymous complaints may be filed through the Workplace Alert Program at safeworkplace.uconn.edu.
 The Graduate School may or may not become involved in the resolution of these anonymous complaints.
-If The Graduate School does become involved, it may be unable to resolve the complaint unless the accuser discloses her/his identity.
+If The Graduate School does become involved, it may be unable to resolve the complaint unless the accuser discloses their identity.

-Consistent with the University’s Non-Retaliation Policy at: http://policy.uconn.edu/?p=415, retaliation against any person who makes or participates in the investigation of a complaint under this policy is strictly forbidden.
+Consistent with the University’s Non-Retaliation Policy at policy.uconn.edu, retaliation against any person who makes or participates in a complaint under this policy is strictly forbidden.

 An appeal must be filed in writing to The Graduate School using The Graduate School Appeal Form.
 All materials submitted during the appeal process should be clearly organized and labeled.
 Appeals will not be reviewed if the information is incomplete.